argibs/my-portfolio/README.md

 ## About me
 <img align="left" width="25%" height="25%" src="assets/images/about-me.jpeg">
-My name is Ashton Gibson and I’m an undergraduate student in the Program in the Environment at the University of Michigan.
+My name is Ashton Gibson and I’m a Masters student in Geospatial Data Science at the University of Michigan.
 <br />
 <br />
 I am particularly interested in the field of GIS for the applications in environmental conservation, as well as the opportunites for facilitating scientific communication through mapping.